Cross-Framework Mapping

 NIST-CSF-DE.AE-08Incidents are declared when adverse events meet defined criteria3 targets

-NIST-CSF-GV.RM-07Opportunities for improvements are identified from risk assessments2 targets
+NIST-CSF-GV.RM-07Opportunities for improvements are identified from risk assessments

 NIST-CSF-GV.SC-01Cybersecurity supply chain risk management program is established